home-assistant/home-assistant.io/source/_integrations/adaptive_lighting.markdown

   default: 100
   type: integer
 max_color_temp:
-  description: The warmest color temperature to set the lights to.
+  description: The warmest color temperature to set the lights to, in Kelvin.
   required: false
   default: 5500
   type: integer